mcreps/UniverstityOfToledo/README.md

 ## Usage
 1. Project was built using eclipse OXYGEN
-2. Clone the project.
+2. Clone the project into a workspace
 3. Add the jdbc jars to the classpath
+4. Add the Connection jar to the classpath
-4. Build and save a database.properties files in the root directory
+5. Build and save a database.properties files in the root directory
-5. Test to make sure you can connect to the database
+6. Test to make sure you can connect to the database

 ## History